 Where is this going to stop?
 Are we heading towards a day where our colonial cousins get the Doctor before us?

-Given that we don’t know the nature of the funding for the short prelude – BBC, BBC Worldwide, BBC America? – it’s a tricky one to call.
+Given that we don’t know the nature of the funding for the short Asylum of the Daleks prelude – BBC, BBC Worldwide, BBC America? – it’s a tricky one to call.
 But the fact remains that as Doctor Who becomes increasingly popular, we’re going to find that our overseas brothers and sisters are going to demand more attention.

 After all, remember The Five Doctors…?